ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 ## Open Issues

 -   Should we throw an error if the user includes unsupported elements in the `nimble-mapping-*` template?
 Or is documenting the restrictions sufficient?
+-   Can we give `TableColumnMappingHeaderView` a reference to the column with which it is associated?
+-   Blazor support not working?